Monday, August 31, 2009

 In consultation with Felix, who by this time had resigned from Family of God in order to be a full-time evangelist, we began planning a Saturday afternoon outdoor rally on the grounds of the church.
 Pegi and I would assist Felix in leading the Shona choruses.
 I had my guitar and we had both learned a number of Christian choruses in Shona.
 Felix would be the speaker.
 He would speak in English with simultaneous interpretation into English by Alex, one of the members of the Chisipite African congregation.
 Felix explained that urban Africans preferred to be spoken to in English at a public event.
 Since English was the white man’s language, it still carried a certain authority.
 The Shona interpretation would be key however.
 Without the interpretation, most of the crowd would not understand the finer points of the message.

 The “crusade” as we called it, based on Billy Graham’s evangelistic crusades, was a month away.
 [This was long before I had my Ph.D. in World Religions.
-I was totally ignorant of the pejorative meaning of the word “crusade,” especially for those of the Muslim faith.
+I was totally ignorant of the pejorative meaning of the word “crusade,” especially for Muslims and Jews alike.
 Oy, there was so much of which I was ignorant!
 If you ever write your own memoirs you will know what I mean.]

 To carry this off, it would require a lot of ground work.
 It wouldn’t do just to set up a PA and start preaching!
 We would need to spread the word in the Chisipite suburb.
 One of the members of the congregation who owned a printing company donated multicolor posters which could be placed on trees and in windows of shops.
 In addition, he printed up 1000 handbills for distribution to advertise the event.
 After a number of abortive attempts, we finally secured a PA system from Africa Enterprises that was sufficient for our needs.
 We had to borrow a couple of microphones from Rhema and another borrowed PA was just not powerful enough to use outdoors.